About the Microsoft Regional Director Program

 I'd like to become a Regional Director and believe I meet the qualifications.
 Is this possible?

 We actively search for amazing leaders.
-RD nominees come from Microsoft senior-level full-time employees or other RDs.
+RD nominees come from Microsoft full-time employees or other RDs.
 If you have a relationship with either of those you should express your interest.
-We open up the nominations once a year, typically in January.
+We open up nominations once a year, typically in January.
 Usually we have very few available slots and hundreds of candidates but we are continually looking for new leaders to step in.

 Do Regional Directors have specific technology expertise?